 So, you are shopping for homeowners insurance to protect your home and the assets in it.
+It may also be important to make sure you have personal liability coverage too.
+It has been documented that dealing with insurance claims of this nature can be particularly challenging for everyone involved but this will protect you.
 When comparing policies and getting quotes, it is important to find out exactly what you are paying for.
 Is water or flood damage covered or is this a separate policy?
 Is damage to property which is ruined if a burglar breaks in covered?
 What about damage to the property from fire or other “acts of God”?
 Before you settle on a policy, make sure you ask the right questions and learn what your homeowners insurance policy truly protects.

 What should you ask when getting quotes?